AlexXi19/ml-serving/README.md

-# ML Serving Framework
+# Swerve: A Fullstack ML Serving Framework
-For rust & ml practice purposes, hope I can finish this 😅
+Building for rust & ml practice purposes (for now), hope I can finish this 😅

 ## Design Objectives
 In order of importance: